diidduong/cucumber-training/README.md

 # Cucumber Training

-This is a code example for Cucumber training using Java, Gradle, Cucumber, Junit, and VSCode.
+This is a code example for Cucumber training using MacOS, Java, Gradle, Cucumber, Junit, and VSCode.

 ## Run Test